abdurraheemali/supervising-ais-improving-ais/README.md

 python download_models.py
 ```

-For models the Llama-2, you will need to request access on the Meta website.
+For the Llama-2 models, you will need to request access on the Meta website.

 ## Running